NVIDIA/aistore/docker/dev/README.md

 GOPATH environment variable must be defined before starting cluster deployment.
 Docker attaches $GOPATH/src directory to a container, so the container at start builds new binaries from the current sources.

-For the *i*th cluster, DFC creates three networks: dfc${i}\_public, dfc${i}\_internal\_control, and dfc${i}\_internal\_data.
+For the *i*th cluster, AIStore creates three networks: dfc${i}\_public, dfc${i}\_internal\_control, and dfc${i}\_internal\_data.
 The latter two are used only if the cluster is deployed with multiple networks (-m argument must be passed to the deploy script).
-It is expected that only DFC cluster *i* is attached to each these networks.
+It is expected that only AIStore cluster *i* is attached to each these networks.
 In a multi-cluster configuration, proxy containers of one cluster are connected to the docker public networks of other clusters to allow for multi-tiering and replication.
 In multi-cluster configuration, target containers of one cluster are connected to the docker public and replication networks of other clusters to allow for multi-tiering and replication.

 ## Deploying a Cluster